Issei Sagawa murdered a friend and ate her remains, yet he's free to walk the streets — and his desires haven't changed.

 Issei Sagawa had moved to Paris to study literature at the Sorbonne, a public research university.
 Once there, he said, his cannibalistic urges took over.

-“Almost every night I would bring a prostitute home and then try to shoot them from behind…” he said.
+“Almost every night I would bring a prostitute home and then try to shoot them from behind,” he wrote in In the Fog.
 “It became less about wanting to eat them, but more an obsession with the idea that I simply had to carry out this ‘ritual’ of killing a girl no matter what.”

 Eventually, he found the perfect victim.